Rekapper/Rekapper.github.io/README.md

 Details
 -------------

-This library of works is available by accessing either this [GitHub page: Rekapper.github.io](http://Rekapper.github.io) or it is also available at [http://www.cwu.edu/~vogtp/](http://www.cwu.edu/~vogtp/).
+This library of works is available by this [GitHub page: Rekapper.github.io](http://Rekapper.github.io)